wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/rebuttal.md

 I think Figure 1 needs better descriptions and a better legend.
 I think I get the main point but it's confusing.
 E.g., "True mean" is vague, what is that the true mean of?
 Purple curve doesn't even appear on the legend.
 ```
-Similar to the explanations about the oracle, we aim to revise this section to improve the understanding of readers without prior knowledge.
+We will add all visible curves to the legend in Figure 1.
+Additionally, we will revise the caption of Figure 1 to make it more accessible for the readers.
 ```

 the choice of validation on the entire dataset needs more discussion (line 194).
 This is a huge criticism of active learning research, to choose parameters based on a full validation set.
 I understand the argument for lower variance in research evaluation, but I don't think the justification here is sufficient.
 In particular, Figure 1 argues that the high variance in research results is a problem.
 Why mask it, with an unrealistic validation?
 Won't that make things worse?
 ```
 It is true that, by proposing to use a fully labeled validation set, we implicitly claim that most AL research so far had been flawed.
-However, we don't want to invalidate AL literature as a whole, but rather push for a stronger separation of AL research (with validation set) and AL applications (without validation set).
+However, we don't want to challenge AL literature as a whole, but rather push for a stronger separation of AL research (with validation set) and AL applications (without validation set).
 With our approach, we are not trying to mask the high variance; instead, we argue that **due** to the high variance, we should fully optimize our hyperparameters on validation to avoid exacerbating its effects.
 The core hypothesis is that a top-performing algorithm in an experiment with good hyperparameters also performs well in the application case with bad/worse hyperparameters.
 ```